Skip to content

 Every Decision, Logged Forever

 Every input, tool call, and output is written to an immutable SQLite log.
-Full auditability out of the box.
+Plug in OpenTelemetry for distributed tracing in production.
+Full auditability, no setup required.

 {}